The Other Incontinence: Suffer No More

 People suffering with this condition experience the inability to control bowel movements, causing stool to leak unexpectedly from the rectum.

-According to Dr. Soo Kim, a Colon and Rectal Surgeon at Abington Memorial Hospital, some patients dealing with fecal incontinence experience its symptoms daily; others experience it more occasionally.
+According to Dr. Soo Kim, a Colon and Rectal Surgeon at Abington - Jefferson Health, some patients dealing with fecal incontinence experience its symptoms daily; others experience it more occasionally.

 Sufferers will have an occasional bout of diarrhea, along with the inability to control the passage of gas or stools from bowels.
 Many times, they won’t be able to make it to the bathroom in time.